blutui/dev.blutui.com/src/markdoc/partials/api/console/role-response-parameters.md

 {% /parameter %}

 {% parameter name="permissions" type="object" %}
 An object defining the permissions associated with the role.
 Each key in the object represents a specific permission, and the value is a boolean indicating whether the permission is granted (true) or denied (false).
-Permissions control access to various features and functionalities within the system.
 {% /parameter %}

 {% parameter name="created_at" type="timestamp" %}